Helmut Zemo: Fictional character biography

-When the missing heroes returned, Zemo had the Thunderbolts' true identities leaked, forcing them to flee with him into deep space to assist his plan to conquer the world through mind control.
-However, most of the Thunderbolts rebelled and with the assistance of Iron Man foiled Zemo's plan.
-Zemo went into hiding and plotted revenge on his former teammates (who were trying to win back the public's trust by being true heroes).
-After another of Zemo's plans was foiled by Captain America and a new Citizen V (Dallas Riordan), Helmut was killed by the new Scourge of the Underworld, though his mind was transferred via bio-modem technology into the comatose body of John Watkins III.
-Now in possession of Watkins' body, Zemo again played the Citizen V role, this time as a member of the V-Battalion, until the Thunderbolts' final battle with Graviton, during which his consciousness was removed from Watkins' body and transferred, in electronic form, into his ally Fixer's mechanical "tech-pack".
+When the missing heroes return, Zemo has the Thunderbolts' true identities leaked, forcing them to flee with him into deep space to assist his plan to conquer the world through mind control.
+However, most of the Thunderbolts rebel and foil Zemo's plan.
+Zemo goes into hiding and plots revenge on his former teammates, who are now trying to win back the public's trust by being real heroes.

-On the artificial world Counter-Earth - the same world to which the Avengers and The Fantastic Four had previously vanished - the Thunderbolts encountered Zemo's counterpart, Iron Cross, in that world.
-Fixer transferred Zemo's mind into his double's unmutilated body.
-Zemo then took up leadership of the Thunderbolts who were on Counter-Earth; when this group was reunited with their teammates who had remained on the normal Marvel Universe Earth, Hawkeye briefly resumed leadership, but then left the team to return to the Avengers.
+After another of Zemo's plans is foiled by Captain America and a new Citizen V (Dallas Riordan), Zemo is killed by the new Scourge of the Underworld.
+His mind ends up being transferred into the comatose body of John Watkins III.
+Now in possession of Watkins' body, Zemo retakes the Citizen V mantle, this time as a member of the V-Battalion.
+Zemo's mind is later transferred into the body of Iron Cross, his Counter-Earth counterpart.

-For a while Zemo remained the leader of the Thunderbolts.
-In 2004's "Avengers/Thunderbolts" limited series, he attempted to take over the world again — this time with the belief that he could save the world by taking it over.
+In the series Avengers/Thunderbolts, Zemo attempts to take over Earth again — this time with the belief that he could save the world by taking it over.
 Zemo now seems to be motivated by a twisted altruism rather than his original selfish desires; he feels he has grown beyond his father in that regard.
-However, the Avengers foiled his scheme, his teammate Moonstone went berserk, Zemo's new body was blasted while he attempted to protect Captain America, and he left the team and went into hiding after obtaining Moonstone's twin alien gems, two artifacts of great power.
+However, the Avengers foil Zemo's scheme.
+He goes into hiding after taking Moonstone's twin alien gems.